Her name was Holy Givemore

 "Not guilty, your Honor," he said in a somber tone.

 Bigalow looked like a film idol taking the witness stand.
 His carriage was perfect.
-He seemed calm and even flashed the gallery a smile.
+He seemed calm and flashed the gallery a smile.

-Smyth-Yang retrieved a white-cardboard box from the table.
-She lifted its lid to unveil the costume with precise motion.
+Smyth-Yang retrieved a cardboard box from the table.
+She lifted its lid to unveil the costume with a neat, precise motion.
+"May we enter this as Prosecution Exhibit A." Her voice sliced the air.

 Judge Givemore adjusted her glasses, her gaze fixed on the garment.
 "Granted."
 Whack.